 Plastic particles have been found in the beer we drink and the seafood we eat.
 When asked if plastics in soils could have more harmful effects on the environment than what we are already seeing in the oceans, Machado said that “it is very likely that not even all possible effects of microplastics in aquatic systems have been proposed.
 What we can say is that it is within terrestrial and continental systems that most of plastics are first produced, used, and disposed, and therefore they have first the chance to impact biota.
 Other attempts to compare potential effects in the marine and continental environment by now could be highly conceptual and not based on factual evidence.”

-By eliminating plastics from our daily lives, experts believe that we can slow their accumulation in the environment.
+By eliminating plastics from our daily lives, experts believe that we can slow the accumulation of plastic pollution in the environment.
 “I hope in addition to straws, people will switch to nonplastic shopping bags, water bottles, carrying their own utensils, etc., and think more about the packaging options of their food and beverage purchases,” says Booker.
 “The next level is the other items in our households (especially kitchens) that used to be glass, metal, and wood and avoiding single-use plastic.”
 But until more scientific evidence is gathered, we are left to wonder what harm these unseen particles are causing, and what future dangers they may pose.

 de Souza Machado, A. A., Kloas, W., Zarfl, C., Hempel, S., & Rillig, M. C. (2018).
 Microplastics as an emerging threat to terrestrial ecosystems.
 Global Change Biology, 24(4), 1405–1416.
 DOI: https://doi.org/10.1111/gcb.14020.